dumbie/CtrlUI/Readme.md

 - Show the current time on your screen while gaming.

 ## Installation Instructions
-1) Extract the CtrlUI folder to any directory you want on your computer.
+1) Extract the CtrlUI folder to any directory you want on your device.
 2) Make sure that you have installed all the requirements listed below.
-3) Launch CtrlUI Admin and setup a few basic apps in the welcome screen.
+3) Launch CtrlUI executable and setup a few basic apps in the welcome screen.
 4) Enjoy using your new controller friendly based user interface.

 ## Uninstallation Instructions